-Both DVB UHD-1 Phase 2 (ETSI TS 101 154 v.
+Both DVB UHD-1 Phase 2 (ETSITS 101 154 v.
 2.3.1) [63] and ATSC 3.0 (A/341) [54] include framerates up to 120 fps.
 Both documents further include optional temporal sub-layering for backward compatibility to a frame rate half of the HFR.
-ATSC A/341 additionally includes optional temporal filtering for enhancing the standard framerate picture when temporal sub-layering is used.
+According to A/341, achieving backward compatibility by rendering every other frame may cause unwanted strobing.
+ATSC 3.0 includes optional temporal filtering that reduces or removes strobing artifacts from the standard framerate picture when temporal sub-layering is used.
+Further framerate reduction to 25/30 fps will worsen any strobing, and the temporal filter included in ATSC 3.0 cannot prevent strobing artifacts at framerates below 60fps.